Trade directory · Springdale metro · Arkansas

 Insurance Minimums

-General liability minimum $300,000 recommended, workers compensation required for employees, commercial auto insurance for business vehicles.
-Bonding may be required for municipal contracts.
+General liability minimum $300,000 recommended, workers compensation required for employees.
+Commercial auto insurance required for business vehicles.
+Some municipalities require $1M liability for public works contracts.

 § C · Path to license